 Purdue University President Mitch Daniels challenged the Polytechnic Institute to build an innovative program based not on “seat time” in a series of courses but rather on successful student demonstration of specific skills, or competencies.
-To meet that challenge, the college developed a competency-based degree program that provides opportunities for students to self-regulate the pace of their studies, to become adaptable, lifelong learners, and to demonstrate competencies in a variety of situations.
-Students create personalized plans of study and build electronic portfolios that reflect their mastery of specific skills.
+To meet that challenge, the college developed competency-based programs that provide opportunities for students to self-regulate the pace of their studies, to become adaptable, lifelong learners, and to demonstrate competencies in a variety of situations.
+Students can also use their competency work to build electronic portfolios that reflect their mastery of specific skills.

 Technology + business literacy = success